KKotlicki/Cibot/README.md

 7. for every new library or module you add, update `requirements.txt` with them
 7. do not duplicate function names, command aliases, or features
 8. do not duplicate function names, command aliases, or features

+Main bot script is cibot.py.
+Keep it tidy!
+In config.py save data such as relative paths, server settings, etc.
+In helpers.py add your local methods.

 **ToDo:**